 Come visit and you'll see the last, lone blue silo marking our ranch as a local landmark, a relic from the prosperous years when the ranch housed a large dairy operation.
-It's been a labor of love to turn the property into the ranch we needed to run nearly 130 head of registered Simmental momma cows.
+It's been a labor of love to turn the property into the ranch we needed to run nearly 110 head of registered Simmental momma cows.

 Cattle are made to be grass eaters and ours are no different.
 Before weaning, the calves and cows run together on pasture.
 After weaning, the animals earmarked to be Blue Silo Beef are sorted off and move together into our large backgrounding pens where their diet is still predominantly forage, but with the addition of some corn products.
 This is where our signature, steakhouse-worthy flavor comes from!